Faroid-id/jadwal-sholat-cli/README.md

 ### Usage
 - Download jadwalSholat.sh and install.sh
-- Open directory where you put those file in terminal then type `./install.sh` (make sure you change file permission to executable for install.sh) and type your city name
+- Open directory where you put those file in terminal then type `./install.sh` (make sure you change file permission to executable for install.sh)
+- Type your city name

 ![](install.gif)